newfoundfreedom/Train-Scheduler/README.md

 # Train-Scheduler

 ### Project Summary
-This is a responsive train schedule app, which allows the user to add new trains, and present a dynamic schedule
+This is a fully responsive train schedule app, which presents a dyanmic train schedule and allows the user to add new trains

 ### Includes
 - A running clock displaying the current time